-The two assistant referees handle the robots.
-They start them if the wireless is not working, they move them manually to legal kick-off positions, they take them out when the robots are penalized, and they put them in again.
+The two assistant referees handle the robots and the ball.
+They start the robots if the wireless is not working, they move the robots manually to legal kick-off positions, they take the robots out when they are penalized, and they put the robots in again.
 If a team requests to pick up a robot, an assistant referee will pick it up and give it to one of the team members once the head referee approves.
 An assistant referee will also put the robot back on the field.
+An assistant referee will also replace the ball when it goes off the field or becomes stuck between a players feet.
 In addition, the assistant referees can indicate violations against the rules committed by robots to the head referee, so that the head referee can decide whether to penalize a certain robot or not.
 Assistant referees should only enter the field to execute a decision made by the main referee.
 They should not prevent robots from falling during the game.